rafaelhuntstokes/bayesian_optimisation/docs/README.md

 calculating the conditional probability distribution in light of the previous samples.

-This highlights another reason for choosing a Gaussian process as the surrogate: the conditional probability distribution remains Gaussian, with an updated mean and covariance function.
+This highlights another reason for choosing a GP as the surrogate: the conditional probability distribution remains Gaussian, with an updated mean and covariance function.
 Thus, to compute the posterior, we only need to update the mean and covariance functions of the Gaussian process.